NjalNilum/trade-fusion/README.md

 ## Installation

-1. unpack the zip archive in a directory of your choice (e.g. C:\TradeFusion Lite)
+1. download and unpack the [zip archive](releases/TradeFusion%20Lite.v.0.0.1.zip) in a directory of your choice (e.g. C:\TradeFusion Lite)
 2. start the file "TradeFusion Lite.exe"
 3. positively confirm or ignore any Windows and/or firewall warnings The software is very simple, contains no adverts or spyware and is therefore not malware.
 If you have any questions or doubts, please send me an e-mail.
 4. important: TradeFusion Lite starts at the top left of the main screen: